rdwallis/gwt-pushstate/README.md

 ## Use *Historian* not *History*!

 gwt-pushstate replaces the `Historian` interface with a PushState Implementation.
 Because of this you must use the `Historian` interface.
-Direct calls to `History` will bypass gwt-pushstate.

 You can create an `Historian` using `GWT.create`: